The Dark Knight Returns: Plot

 While foiling an armed robbery, Batman learns that the criminals are working for Harvey Dent.
 Previously known as Two-Face, Dent underwent extensive therapy and plastic surgery to reenter society before disappearing.
-Batman informs nearly-retired Commissioner Gordon that Dent may be planning a larger scheme.
+Batman informs close-to-retirement Commissioner James "Jim" Gordon that Dent may be planning a larger scheme.
 Soon after, Dent announces his intention to hold Gotham ransom with a bomb.
 After Batman defeats Dent and his goons, he discovers that Dent's mind has completely warped into his Two-Face persona.

+Part 2: The Dark Knight Triumphant

-Inspired by Batman, Kelley buys an imitation Robin costume and searches for him.
+At the White House, Superman and President Ronald Reagan discuss Batman's actions, with the latter suggesting he may have to be arrested.
+At Gotham, Kelley, inspired by Batman, buys an imitation Robin costume and searches for him.
 Batman attacks the Mutants at the city dump with the Batmobile, but the Mutant Leader goads him into a hand-to-hand fight.
-Batman, due to his age and a decade of physical inactivity, is beaten and almost killed.
-Kelley creates a diversion which allows her and Batman to return to the Batcave, where Wayne's butler Alfred Pennyworth tends to his wounds.
+Batman, due to his age and a decade of physical inactivity, is almost beaten to death.
+Kelley creates a diversion that allows her and Batman to return to the Batcave, where Wayne's butler Alfred Pennyworth tends to his wounds.
 Impressed with her bravery, Wayne decides to make Kelley his new protegee.
 Batman strategically defeats the Mutant Leader in a fight surrounded by the Mutants.
-Seeing Batman defeat their leader, some of the Mutants disband into smaller gangs.
-One of these gangs renames themselves the "Sons of the Batman", using excessive violence against criminals.
+Seeing Batman defeat their leader, most of the Mutants disband into smaller gangs.
+One of these gangs renames itself the "Sons of the Batman", using excessive violence against criminals.

+Part 3: Hunt the Dark Knight

-At the White House, Superman and current President Ronald Reagan discuss the events in Gotham, with the latter suggesting that Batman may have to be arrested.
-Clark Kent talks with Wayne, and is then deployed by Washington to the Latin American country of Corto Maltese, where he fights Soviet combat forces in a conflict that may escalate into World War III.
+Clark Kent talks with Wayne and is then deployed by Washington to the Latin American country of Corto Maltese, where he fights Soviet combat forces in a conflict that may escalate into World War III.

-Gordon's successor as commissioner, Captain Ellen Yindel, declares Batman a wanted criminal for his vigilante activities.
-Batman's return stimulates his archenemy, Joker, to awaken from catatonia at Arkham Asylum.
-Joker manipulates his caretakers to allow him onto a television talk show, where he murders everyone with Joker venom and escapes.
-Batman and Robin (Kelley) track him to a county fair while evading a police pursuit.
+Gordon's successor as commissioner, Captain Ellen Yindel, declares Batman a wanted criminal for his vigilantism.
+Meanwhile, Joker manipulates his caretakers to allow him onto a television talk show, where he murders everyone with his trademark toxin and escapes.
+Batman and Robin (Kelley) track him to a county fair while evading a Gotham police pursuit.
 Batman fights Joker, vowing to stop him permanently, feeling responsible for every murder the villain has committed.
-Batman paralyzes the Joker, but is unable to take his life.
+Batman paralyzes Joker but stops short of taking his life.
 Disappointed with Batman's refusal to kill him, Joker breaks his own neck and dies.
-Batman and Robin escape from Gotham police.